-Theory II (Required, Third Semester)
+CM 251 Theory II (Required, Third Semester)

-Theory II is a level up from Theory I. Students will learn in this class that, like most things, the rules can be bent when it comes to music theory.
-Students will continue in their proficiency of analyzing music and learn of modal mixtures, modulations, and secondary dominants.
-Theory II is a mandatory course that will be worth 3 credits.
+In this course, students will continue in their proficiency of analyzing music as well as learn of modal mixtures, modulations, and secondary dominants.
+Theory II is a mandatory course (3 credits).

-Survey of Music in Arts (Elective, Any Semester)
+MU 101 Survey of Music in Arts (Elective, Any Semester)

-Often in academia, music becomes stale and boring.
-Professors and students forget that music is a very enjoyable medium.
-This class brings back that enjoyment by solely focusing on popular genres and performance mediums of music.
+This course focuses on popular genres and performance mediums of music.
 This course is a thematic class that will change under the discretion of the instructor each semester it is taught.
-The course may survey

-Musical Theatre one semester, Classical Music the next, Jazz the next, then R&B, and then Hip Hop.
-Survey of Music in Arts is offered as an elective course and will be worth 3 credits.
+The course may survey Musical Theatre one semester, Classical Music the next, Jazz the next, then R&B, and then Hip Hop.
+Survey of Music in Arts is offered as an elective course (3 credits).

-Gospel Choir (Required, All Semesters)
+CM 263 Gospel Choir (Required, All Semesters)

 Gospel Choir is the sole ensemble at American Baptist College that performs every Tuesday in the chapel.
 Attendance and participation in the ensemble is mandatory of all students in the program.
-Participation in the ensemble is worth 3 credits.
+(3 credits).

-Piano Pedagogy (Elective, Any Semester)
+CM 205 Piano Pedagogy (Elective, Any Semester)

 This course is designed to properly educate students on how to play the piano effectively and efficiently.
 Students will learn the proper fingering when playing the piano and will learn of piano proteges.
 Most students enrolled in the college have a demonstrated a skill in playing the piano by ear.
-This course will strengthen up their skill and help them learn how to play from sheet music as well.
-Piano Pedagogy will be worth 2 credits.
+This course will strengthen up their skill and help them learn how to play from sheet music as well (2 credits).

-Applied Piano (Corequisite for Piano Pedagogy)
+CM 206 Applied Piano (Corequisite for Piano Pedagogy)

 This course will be weekly one on one lesson with an adjunct piano professor and the enrolled student and a corequisite for Piano Pedagogy.
 The goal is to build the student up to a performance level where they can perform a small recital at the end of the school year.
-Applied piano is worth 1 credit.
+(1 credit).

-Associate of Arts in General Studies Degree Program
+Bachelor of Arts in Bible and Theology Degree

+Program